rnea7840/developer-portal/docs/testing.md

 ### End-to-End Tests

-We also use jest, combined with [Puppeteer](https://github.com/GoogleChrome/puppeteer), to run end-to-end tests for accessibility issues.

-New routes need to be added to the `testPaths` array in `e2ehelpers.ts` so that they can be covered by both the accessibility tests and visual regression tests.

-Set `TEST_HOST` to the url to use in the end to end testing.
-If not set a server will be spun up for the duration of the tests.
-Server setup can be found in `jest-puppeteer.conifg.js`.
+We use [Cypress](https://www.cypress.io/) for end-to-end tests to ensure that page elements are as expected and that user flows do not have unintended regressions.

+The testing spec files for Cypress live in `cypress/integration` with the config being `cypress.json` in the project root.
+You will have to have `npm start` running when starting the tests locally.

 ### Visual Regression Testing